Korbin-Sargent/Team-Profile-Generator/README.md

 When index.js is run by the user, they are prompted with questions to gather information for making profile cards for each team member including name, id, email, etc.

 ## Usage
-- Use this application to create profiles for team members to easily reference basic information of each team member, like email, github, office number etc.
+- Use this application to create profiles for team members to easily reference basic information of each team member, like email, github, office number etc. The "EXAMPLEgenerated.html" file is the file I created in the demonstration link.
+The "generated.html" file in the dist folder is whats created when using the application.
+When viewing your newly created team profile cards, please see "generated.html" file in dist folder.

 ## Video Demonstration
 [Video Link Here](https://drive.google.com/file/d/1h3p4zVvPQ5b0N_t4rgtIK8jSFZDp9MSw/view)